Polynomial Siegel disks are typically Jordan domains: topological characterization of the maps in

 The matrix $A = (a_{i,j})$ is called Thurston linear transformation matrix.
 It is non-negative and thus has a maximal positive eigenvalue $\lambda > 0$.
 If $\lambda \ge 1$ we call $\Gamma$ a ${\emph Thurston\: obstruction}$.

-\begin{defi} Two sub-hyperbolic semi-rational maps $F$ and $G$ are called CLH-equivalent (combinatorially and locally holomorphically equivalent) if there exist a pair of homeomorphisms of the sphere $\phi, \psi: \widehat{\Bbb C} \to \widehat{\Bbb C}$ such that \begin{itemize} \item[1.] $\phi \circ F = G \circ \psi$, \item[2.]
-For each holomorphic attracting cycle $\mathcal{O}$ in the accumulation set of $P_F$, there is an open neighborhood $U$ of $\mathcal{O}$, such that $\phi|U = \psi|U$ and are holomorphic, \item[3.] $\phi$ is isotopic to $\phi$ rel $P_F \cup \cup_i \overline{U_i}$. \end{itemize} \end{defi} The following is an extension of Thurston's characterization theorem for post-critically finite rational maps to sub-hyperbolic rational maps. \begin{thm}[\cite{CT} \& \cite{ZJ}] Let $F$ be a semi-rational branched covering map.
+\begin{defi} Two sub-hyperbolic semi-rational maps $F$ and $G$ are called CLH-equivalent (combinatorially and locally holomorphically equivalent) if there exist a pair of homeomorphisms of the sphere $\phi, \psi: \widehat{\Bbb C} \to \widehat{\Bbb C}$ such that \begin{itemize} \item[1.] $\phi \circ F = G \circ \psi$, \item[2.] for each holomorphic disk $D_i$, $\phi|D_i = \psi|D_i$ and both of them are holomorphic, \item[3.] $\phi$ is isotopic to $\phi$ rel $P_F \cup \cup_{1 \le i \le l} \overline{D_i}$ where $D_i$, $1 \le i \le l$, are all the holomorphic disks of $F$. \end{itemize} \end{defi} The following is an extension of Thurston's characterization theorem for post-critically finite rational maps to sub-hyperbolic rational maps. \begin{thm}[\cite{CT} \& \cite{ZJ}] Let $F$ be a semi-rational branched covering map.
 Then $F$ is CLH-equivalent to a sub-hyperbolic rational map $G$ if and only if $F$ has no Thurston obstructions. \end{thm}

 Two different proofs of Theorem~\ref{CT-ZJ} are provided in \cite{CT} and \cite{ZJ}, respectively.
-Let us sketch the idea of the proof in \cite{ZJ} as follows, which will be helpful in our later discussion.
-Let $T_F$ denote the Teichmuller space modeled on $(\widehat{\Bbb C}, P_F \cup \cup_i \overline{U_i})$.
-The branch covering $F$ induces an analytic map $\sigma_F: T_F \to T_F$.
+Let us just sketch the idea of the proof in \cite{ZJ} as follows, which will be helpful in the sequel discussion.
+Let $D_i$ denote all the holomorphic disks of $F$.
+Let

+Let $T_F$ denote the Teichmuller space modeled on $(\widehat{\Bbb C} \setminus (P_1 \cup \overline{D}), P_1 \cup \partial D)$.
+Then $F$ induces an analytic map $\sigma_F: T_F \to T_F$.
 It turns out that the existence of the desired rational map $G$ is equivalent to the existence of a fixed point of $\sigma_F$.
 The proof in \cite{ZJ} is divided into two steps.
-In the first step it was proved that the non-existence of Thurston obstructions implies certain bounded geometry condition, which will be described later.
-In the second step it was proved that the bounded geometry implies the existence of a fixed point of $\sigma_F$.
+In the first step it was proved that the non-existence of Thurston obstructions implies certain bounded geometry condition.
+In the second step it was proved that the bounded geometry condition implies the existence of a fixed point of $\sigma_F$.